MICHEL MARTIN, HOST:

 IFTIKHAR: Yeah.
 Most people don't know that.
 And so, you know, 16 states, as you mentioned, have already decriminalized marijuana for medical use.
-And, you know, compared to cocaine, I mean most marijuana users, you know, just much their Cheetos and play "Halo 3" on their Xbox 360.
+And, you know, compared to cocaine, I mean most marijuana users, you know, just munch their Cheetos and play "Halo 3" on Xbox 360.
 You know, I think it is going to be important because Schedule I narcotics under the Controlled Substances Act have a higher likelihood of life sentences for possession and for distribution.
-So if marijuana has a higher potential for longer sentences than cocaine does, I think that that...
+So if marijuana has a higher potential for longer sentences than cocaine does, I think that that is a...

 MARTIN: Why do civil rights folks care about this?